 The Title IX and Section 504 Coordinator is LaVonda Runk, Business Manager, Huntingdon County Career and Technology Center, P.O.
 Box E, Mill Creek, PA, 17060.
 The telephone number is 814-643-0951.
-For more information regarding services, activities, programs and facilities that are accessible and usable by handicapped persons, contact LaVonda Runk, Business Manager, at the above address and number.
+For more information regarding services, activities, programs, and facilities accessible and usable by disabled persons, contact LaVonda Runk, Business Manager, at the above address and number.

 Pennsylvania Department of Education

 Practical Nursing Program

 PO Box E